-JMB relies upon paid and unpaid internet search engines to rank its product offerings and drive traffic to its website, and its website traffic may suffer if its rankings decline or its relationship with these services deteriorates.
+JMB and SGB rely upon paid and unpaid internet search engines to rank their product offerings and drive traffic to their websites, and their website traffic may suffer if their rankings decline or their relationships with these services deteriorates.

-JMB relies on paid and unpaid internet search engines to attract consumer interest in its product offerings.
-Search engine companies change their natural search engine algorithms periodically, and these changes may adversely affect JMB's product offerings in paid and/or unpaid searches.
-JMB may also at times be subject to ranking penalties if the operators of search engines believe it is not in compliance with their guidelines.
-If JMB's search engine rankings decline, and JMB is unable to timely regain its prior rankings, it may have to use more expensive marketing channels to sustain and grow its revenues, resulting in reduced profitability.
+JMB and SGB rely on paid and unpaid internet search engines to attract consumer interest in their product offerings.
+Search engine companies change their algorithms periodically, and these changes may adversely affect the display of our product offerings in paid and/or unpaid searches.
+JMB and SGB may also at times be subject to ranking penalties if the operators of search engines believe either is not in compliance with their guidelines.
+If our Direct-to-Consumer's search engine rankings decline, and we are unable to timely regain our prior rankings, we may have to use more expensive marketing channels to sustain and grow our Direct-to-Consumer revenues, resulting in reduced profitability.

-If JMB and Goldline do not respond effectively to technological and market changes, they will cease to be competitive with other channels that consumers may have for the purchase of precious coins and bullion.
+If JMB, Goldline, and SGB do not respond effectively to technological and market changes, they will cease to be competitive with other channels that consumers may have for the purchase of precious coins and bullion.

-To remain competitive, JMB and Goldline must continue to enhance and improve the responsiveness, functionality and features of their online operations.
-The internet and the electronic commerce industry are characterized by rapid technological change, changes in user and customer requirements and preferences, frequent new product and service introductions embodying new technologies, and the emergence of new industry standards and practices.
+To remain competitive, JMB, Goldline, and SGB must continue to enhance and improve the responsiveness, functionality and features of their online operations.
+The internet and the e-commerce industry are characterized by rapid technological change, changes in user and customer requirements and preferences, frequent new product and service introductions embodying new technologies, and the emergence of new industry standards and practices.

-The evolving nature of the internet could render JMB's existing technology and systems obsolete.
+The evolving nature of the internet could render our Direct-to-Consumer segment's existing technology and systems obsolete.
 Its continuing success will depend, in part, on its ability to:

-- develop, license or acquire leading technologies useful in its business; - · develop new features and technology that address the increasingly sophisticated preferences of its customers; and - respond to technological advances and emerging industry and regulatory standards and practices in a cost-effective and timely manner.
+- develop, license or acquire leading technologies useful in its business; - develop new features and technology that address the increasingly sophisticated preferences of its customers; and - respond to technological advances and emerging industry and regulatory standards and practices in a cost-effective and timely manner.

 With the growth of e-commerce, the pace of change in product offerings and consumer tastes is faster now than in years past.
 This accelerated pace of change increases uncertainty and places a greater burden on management to anticipate and respond to such changes.
-The increased pace of change also means that the window in which a technologically advanced or sophisticated product or service can achieve and maintain partner and consumer interest is shrinking and, to the extent JMB and Goldline fail to timely anticipate or respond to changes in their industry, the effects of such missteps may be amplified.
+The increased pace of change also means that the window in which a technologically advanced or sophisticated product or service can achieve and maintain partner and consumer interest is shrinking and, to the extent our Direct-to-Consumer segment fails to timely anticipate or respond to changes in its industry, the effects of missteps may be amplified.

-Future advances in technology may not be beneficial to, or compatible with, JMB's or Goldline's businesses.
-Furthermore, JMB and Goldline may be unsuccessful in using new technologies effectively or adapting their technology and systems to user requirements or emerging industry standards on a timely basis.
+Future advances in technology may not be beneficial to, or compatible with, JMB's, Goldline's, or SGB's businesses.
+Furthermore, JMB, Goldline and SGB may be unsuccessful in using new technologies effectively or adapting their technology and systems to user requirements or emerging industry standards on a timely basis.
 Their ability to remain technologically competitive may require substantial expenditures and lead time.
-If JMB or Goldline is unable to adapt in a timely manner and at reasonable cost to changing market conditions or user requirements, it will cease to be competitive with other channels for the purchase of precious coins and bullion.
+If JMB, Goldline or SGB is unable to adapt in a timely manner and at reasonable cost to changing market conditions or user requirements, they will cease to be competitive with other channels for the purchase of precious coins and bullion.